 - Improving the clubhouse to the extent feasible with consideration to security and maintenance problems.

-Section 1: There shall be four classes of membership:
+Section 1: There shall be six classes of membership:

 Charter Membership – Are the original members of the Club, who have each guaranteed $1,000.00 of the debt incurred to buy the property and to erect the facilities during the first year.
 Charter members shall have all the privileges of the regular members, and in addition, shall have priority in assignment of slips, parking spaces and other facilities over all other members.

 Regular Membership – Shall be composed of those not eligible for other memberships.
 It shall include the spouse and all unmarried children under the age of twenty-five (25) years.
 Membership shall be limited to 140 Regular Members.

 Junior Membership – Shall be composed of individuals under the age of 18 years, whose parents are not members.
 Junior membes shall have limited privileges of the Club as designated by the Board of Directors and shall not be eligible for voting, holding office, assignment of facilities, or use of the facility outside the hours of Junior Sailing.

 Honorary Membership – Honorary members shall be chosen upon a favorable vote of the Board of Directors.
 They shall be exempt from all dues and assessments of the Club.
 Honorary members shall retain their membership at the pleasure of the Board of Directors, and shall have all the privileges of the Club except voting or holding office and shall not be eligible for assignment of facilities.